Strategic Cost Management/AIM & DRIVE® Workshops

 - A foundation for implementing collaborative cost management strategies and building mutually beneficial relationships with suppliers

-The fight for market share is no longer between individual firms, but rather between rival supply chains made up of strategically alilgned world-class companies.
-Leading-edge technology, world-class quality, on-time delivery, and excellent service are standard expectations.
+The fight for market share is no longer between individual firms, but rather between rival supply chains made up of strategically aligned world-class companies.
+Leading-edge technology, world-class quality, on-time delivery and excellent service are standard expectations.
 Providing all of these at a lower cost than that of your competitors will be the critical factor in ensuring long-term profitability and survival.

 To achieve this objective, supply chain organizations must move beyond leveraging volume and negotiating price to collaboratively developing and implementing breakthrough strategies.
 However, very few companies have written cost management plans to do so.
 Participants in this one-day workshop can expect both short- and long-term benefits.